suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 We can use our old friend the JavaScript `map()` function to generate these markers.

-When generating the array of `<Marker>` elements we specify the `latitude` and `longitude` from the specific restaurant.
-We then render each marker's visual as anything we like; here we just use the existing emoji character.
+When generating the array of `<Marker>` elements, we specify the `latitude` and `longitude` from the specific restaurant.
+We then render each marker's visual as anything we like; here, we just use the existing emoji character.
 We could use text, an image, or any other react component as the marker representation.

 ```jsx